axr167/interview-prep/technical-rounds/10-Binary-Tree/Readme.md

         return 1+Math.max(left, right);
     }

-If you have a solution that requires the height of children at each step, then initialize a global variable and update that on each step via postorder.
-(See diameter of binary tree)
+If you have a solution that requires the height of children at each step, then initialize a global variable for the value we are actually interested in and update that on each step via postorder (See diameter of binary tree)

 ### 2. Use inorder traversal to arrange the nodes of a BST in order